-If you have a credit score of 500-579 you could qualify with a 10% down payment.
-However, a score in this range is not likely to be approved.
+If you have a credit score of 500-579, you could qualify with a 10% down payment.
+However, a rating in this range is not likely to be approved.

 You will need a minimum 580 credit score to qualify for an FHA Loan.
-Your chances of being approved increase greatly, and you will just need a 3.5% down payment.
+Your chances of being approved increase substantially, and you will just need a 3.5% down payment.